cython/cython/docs/src/userguide/faq.rst

 Note that this will not handle the case that the specified slice length is longer than the actual C string.
 This code will crash if the allocated memory area of the ``char*`` is shorter.

-Since Cython 0.12, there is also support for decoding a C string slice efficiently into a Python unicode string.
+There is also support for decoding a C string slice efficiently into a Python unicode string.
 Just do this:

 .. code:: python